 Ancestry vs Find My Past: DNA

 FMP has partnered with Living DNA to begin offering DNA services.
-However, it’s database size is much smaller and again the company is playing catch up.
+However, it’s database size is tiny and again the company is playing catch up.

 All Websites Have Quirks